-Q. Why will I receive a Corrected Consolidated Form 1099?
+Q. Why will I receive a Corrected Form 1099?

 Q. Do I have to pay taxes on my Stash Invest investments?

 Stash Invest accounts are taxable brokerage accounts.
 You are required by the IRS to report income earned from capital gains and other applicable distributions.
-Each year, Stash will send you tax documents so that you can file your taxes appropriately.
-If you have tax documents available,…
+This means you will need to pay taxes on money you make through capital gains, dividends, and income interest.…

 Tax rules for custodial accounts can be complex.
 Whether there will be taxes owed on a Custodial Account depends on your unique tax situation.
 You should consult a tax professional (like an accountant) for answers to specific questions about your specific tax needs.…